seakhtar/nsf-sbir/pages/fastlane/fastlane.md

 ### Do you have the required registrations?

 *Before you can register your small business with NSF and prepare/submit a proposal - you MUST register your company to do business with the U.S. government through the System for Award Management (SAM).
 When you register in SAM, you’ll have to share your company’s “DUNS number” and bank account information.
 You’ll also have to have an original, signed notarized letter stating that you are the authorized Entity Administrator before your registration will be activated.
-The SAM.gov registration process is free and takes only 10-15 minutes to initiate but can take* more than three weeks to complete. *SAM registration expires after one year and must be updated annually.*
+The SAM.gov registration process is free and takes only 10-15 minutes to initiate but can take up to one month to complete.
+SAM registration expires after one year and must be updated annually.*

 *Once your company is registered in SAM, you are able to register the organization with NSF in Research.gov.
 Only after registering with Research.gov can you login to FastLane and begin preparing your proposal.
 (SBIR and STTR proposals are not accepted in Research.gov).*